microsoft/hands-on-lab-acs-teams/docs/workshop.md

 navigation_levels: 3
 ---

-# Product Hands-on Lab - Azure Communication Services with Microsoft Teams
+# Product Hands-on Lab - Use Azure Communication Services to extend the capabilities of your applications

 Welcome to this Azure Communication Services Workshop.
 You will learn how to integrate Azure Communication Services with Microsoft Teams to build a chat application.
 Don't worry, even if the challenges will increase in difficulty, this is a step by step lab, you will be guided through the whole process.